cns-iu/hra-vccf-ftu-supporting-information/README.md

   - R-studio
   - pycharm (recommended)
   - jupyter
-  - packages: pyvis, networkx, datashader, scanpy  ``` pip install pyvis, networkx, datashader, scanpy```
+  - packages: pyvis, networkx, datashader, scanpy

 The interactive FTU Explorer code uses single-nucleus RNA sequencing data from the <a href="https://www.ebi.ac.uk/gxa/sc/experiments?species=%22homo%20sapiens%22" target="_blank">Single Cell Expression Atlas Portal</a> for organs that have anatomograms.
 The reference files are used to compute gene and cell type information, Ensemble ID, HGNC gene ID, HGNC gene symbol, count and percentage of cell type, and mean expression values.
 This data is then converted to a JSON file that is read by the Interactive FTU Explorer.

 The butterfly visualization code reads  data from the <a href="https://hubmapconsortium.github.io/ccf-asct-reporter" target="_blank">ASCT+B Reporter</a> in JSON format.
 It generates SVG files that can be combined and post-processed in a graphics editor like Adobe Illustrator to add a legend, title, FTUs, and any other information.

 ### Exploration
-Two JSON files are included.
+Two tables and two JSON files are provided for use in the Interactive FTU Explorer.
+Table-A has experimental data for kidney, liver, and lung together with cell count and percentage per cell type per organ.
+Table-B has data on cell type per gene expression matrices for 11 FTUs with percentages and mean expression values per cell type.
 The file named ```ftu-datasets.jsonld``` contains details about the FTU and the data source utilized for retrieving FTU data.
 The file ```ftu-cell-summaries.jsonld``` provides information on cell types, genes, and the average expression for each cell type.

 ### Visualization
 The directory features all files to view and print the 36" poster.
 To print the poster on a 36" printer, resize the two halves to 35.5".